-The BC scene is an interesting mix of boundary-pushing DWS enthusiasts and climbers simply enjoy some easy climbing above the water.
+The West Coast: The BC scene is an interesting mix of boundary-pushing DWS enthusiasts and climbers simply enjoy some easy climbing above the water.
 Unfortunately, the lower angle of much of the glaciated rock eliminates many viable-looking DWS areas, but potential still exists.
 The most established areas are around Squamish and are a result of the vision and drive of one local climber: Matt Maddaloni.

 As one of Canada’s most experienced deep water soloists, he’s been critical in developing the scene around Squamish including the Ocean’s Wall near the Squamish windsurfing spit, Lower Cheakamus River near the Paradise/ Squamish Valley bridge and the region’s most popular spot, Heaven along the middle of the Cheakamus River.
 For Maddaloni DWS represents the ultimate freedom for the climber.”You are unencumbered by rope and gear.
 You can push yourself to your limit with no fear of consequence.
 Your flow is not interrupted by placing gear, clipping bolts or worrying about a belayer.”